It’s put up, or shut up time for San Simeon CSD

 The San Simeon Community Service District is saying that whistleblowers are responsible for losses suffered when grants totaling $250,000 were rescinded because the district was not eligible.

-San Luis Obispo County Deputy District Attorney Kenneth Jorgenson says that unless the district can put up evidence that the whistleblowers made false claims regarding the district’s grant applications, it should retract that allegation.
+San Luis Obispo County Deputy District Attorney Kenneth Jorgensen says that unless the district can put up evidence that the whistleblowers made false claims regarding the district’s grant applications, it should retract that allegation.

 The district’s latest newsletter, sent to every residence in the district, said that the people who raised the issues of conflicts of interest and fraud in getting the grants were liars.

-” ‘Concerned’ citizens contacted the National Fish and Wildlife Foundation with false allegations of conflicts of interest and fraud, convincing the NFWF general council that the district applied for the grant knowing the district did not qualify,” the newsletter says.
+” ‘Concerned’ citizens contacted the National Fish and Wildlife Foundation with false allegations of conflicts of interest and fraud, convincing the NFWF general counsel that the district applied for the grant knowing the district did not qualify,” the newsletter says.
 “The actions by the community members, who continue to spread false information about the district, have resulted in a substantial loss for the district, which will now have to pay directly for the cost of the Coastal Hazard Response Plan.”

 The district said it was, in fact, eligible for the grant.